 About the Annual Meeting

-Each year in May or June, the General Assembly of the African Trade Insurance Agency (ATI) hold their Annual Meeting to discuss and agree upon resolutions on a range of administrative issues impacting the organisation and its membership.
+Each year, typically in May or June, the General Assembly of the African Trade Insurance Agency (ATI) hold their Annual Meeting to discuss and agree upon resolutions on a range of administrative issues impacting the organisation and its membership.
 Most notably, the meeting provides an opportunity to approve and welcome new members into ATI.
-The meeting brings together government delegations from ATI’s member countries and institutions along with prospective members.
+The meeting, hosted by the country’s Head of State or their designate Minister of Finance, brings together government delegations from ATI’s member countries and institutions along with prospective members.

 About ATI’s Annual Roundtable